syncrosim/rsyncrosim/docs/reference/datasheet.md

 # Retrieve a SyncroSim Datasheet

-This function retrieves a SyncroSim Datasheet, either by calling the SyncroSim console, or by directly querying the `SsimLibrary` database.
+This function retrieves a SyncroSim Datasheet, either by calling the SyncroSim console, or by directly querying the `SsimLibrary-class` database.

 ## Usage